-Notably, the PVPAgNP used here are nanoplates with a high monodispersity in thickness (mean: 2 nm) in agreement with earlier studies on similar nanomaterials.^{13,30}
+Notably, the PVPAgNP used here are nanoplates with a high monodispersity in thickness (mean: 2 nm) in agreement with earlier studies on similar nanomaterials.

-These types of Ag nanoplates are commonly called "lamellar" nanoparticles due the great number of stacking faults in the <111> direction, i.e., parallel to {111} faces of the plates.30 the triangles could reshape within a few hours after synthesis.31 However, we found here that the UV-Vis-NIR spectra of aqueous suspensions of the nanoplates stored at room temperature were stable for periods as long as 6 months, indicating their large stability.
+These types of Ag nanoplates are commonly called "lamellar" nanoparticles due the great number of stacking faults in the <111> direction, i.e., parallel to {111} faces of the plates.

+The stability of nanomaterials is an important property for biological use and medical application.
+It was reported that the triangles could reshape within a few hours after synthesis.
+However, we found here that the UV-Vis-NIR spectra of aqueous suspensions of the nanoplates stored at room temperature were stable for periods as long as 6 months, indicating their large stability.